 In a pinch, use the speed chill method, never the freezer.

 All that talk about properly chilling the champagne low and slow, but we’d be remiss not to cover what to do when the champagne pick-up was the last one the errand run and you’re already late for dinner.
-The main thing is do not use the freezer.
+The main thing is do not use the freezer for champagne.
 Truthfully, it’s not even the quickest way to cool the bottle.
 Use the speed chill method:

 - Find a bucket, one large enough to handle the champagne bottle submerged without spilling over.
-For this reason, actual champagne buckets are not the best option.
+For this reason, actual champagne buckets are not the best option for this step.

 - With the bucket filled mostly with ice, add just enough water to allow the bottle to shimmy in and be movable.